 Faith Coalition was founded in 2008, and incorporated as an Illinois not-for-profit organization in 2009 to address the injustices of racism and poverty in the central Illinois region.
 It was founded because a group of faith and community leaders believed in a vision for the common good.
 This vision is being realized, not through social service and charity, but through leadership training, relationship development, issue identification and public action.
 Faith Coalition is comprised of 35 congregations, non-profits and union labor organizations.
 It provides a means for members of religious congregations and community organizations to effectively participate in the political, environmental, social and economic decisions affecting their communities.
 The issue work or Faith Coalition focuses on workforce diversity and economic equity, reform of the criminal justice system, equitable education funding for all, civic engagement and immigration reform.

-Faith Coalition for the Common Good serves primarily two cities in central Illinois.
+Faith Coalition for the Common Good serves primarily three cities in central Illinois.
 Beardstown-Rushville (population 6,800) is home of the Cargill Pork Processing plant where 20,000 hogs are butchered each day.
-Springfield (population 117,000), capital city of Illinois, is a city exemplifying a great disparity between those who live on the east side, largely minorities and low income people, compared to those living on the west side of the city.
+Decatur (population 70,522) is the largest city of Macon County, where nearly a quarter of residents are living in poverty.
+Springfield (population 115,888), capital city of Illinois, is a city exemplifying a great disparity between those who live on the east side, largely minorities and low income people, compared to those living on the west side of the city.